gnowledge/gnowledge.github.io/publications.md

 ## episteme 2

-Meena Kharatmal & Nagarjuna G., *AN ALTERNATIVE PROPOSAL FOR ELICITING ANDASSESSING STUDENTS' KNOWLEDGE STRUCTURE* [Download PDF file](assets/11-episteme-2.pdf)
+Meena Kharatmal & Nagarjuna G., "An alternative proposal for eliciting and assessing students' knowledge structure" [Download PDF file](assets/11-episteme-2.pdf)

 <p style="margin-left:10%; margin-right:10%;"> In  this   paper,  we  propose an  objective  assessment  technique  for  evaluating  students'  knowledge structure.
 The assessment task  is to  create propositions  based on  providing  with  constraints  i.e. concepts and linking words (relation types).
 The propositions are validated based on a comparison with an expert's knowledge base.
 An illustration of the technique is presented from the domain of senior secondary school level biology.</p>

 ---

 ## cmc2008
-Meena Kharatmal & Nagarjuna G., "EXPLORING ROOTS OF RIGOR: A PROPOSAL OF A METHODOLOGY FOR ANALYZING THE CONCEPTUAL CHANGE FROM A NOVICE TO AN EXPERT", *Concept Mapping: Connecting Educators Proc. of the Third Int.
+Meena Kharatmal & Nagarjuna G., "Exploring roots of rigor: A proposal of a methodology for analyzing the conceptual change from a novice to an expert.", *Concept Mapping: Connecting Educators Proc. of the Third Int.
 Conference on Concept Mapping*, 2008 [Download PDF file](assets/12-cmc2008-p260.pdf)

 <p style="margin-left:10%; margin-right:10%;"> During the course of science education one of the recognizable and desirable changes from a novice to an expert is in their  language  (knowledge  representation).
 One  noticeable  change  is  that  of  weeding  out  ambiguous  expressions  bringing  in  clarity and rigor.
 However, this happens not by weeding out the concept names but by choosing more and more accurate linking words (relation names).
 By focusing on the relation names we report the results of a preliminary study that confirms that subject experts  increasingly  chose  relation  names  (linking  words)  that  come  closer  to  formal  descriptions.
 The  significance  of  this  observation  to  concept  mapping  community  as  well  as  to  cognitive  development  is  immense,  for  it  provides  a  simple  and  effective  method  to  study  conceptual  change,  validates  the  use  of  refined  concept  maps  in  place  of  the  traditional  technique  inscience education, and also further strengthens the approach that relationship between nodes determine the semantics, and not the nodes per se.</p>